 How to Fix Screen Flickers on macOS 10.14 - Updated

 macOS 10.14 comes with a wealth of innovations, but still retains some features of the old models, including some irksome issues.
 One such issue is the screen flickering on 2018 MacBook Pro 10.14.
 As with previous updates, this issue seems to occur right after a user upgrades to mac OS 10.14.
-Here are many macOS 10.14 screen flicker solutions that can rise to the occasion when users vie to keep an incessant screen flickering after updating to 10.14 in thorough check.
+Here are many macOS 10.14 screen flicker solutions that can rise to the occasion when users vie to keep an incessant screen flickering after updating to 10.14 in a thorough check.

 Screen Flickering after Updating to 10.14